Improve client retention with multi-touch attribution

-Next slide, please.
 This is LSA proprietary research from last year with about 4000 consumers.
 We asked people what resources, what tools did you use when seeking out a local business during the past month?

-So they’re looking to do some sort of transaction or make some sort of buying decision, what are they looking at?
+They’re looking to do some sort of transaction or make some sort of buying decision, what are they looking at?
 This isn’t the full list.
 This is everything over 50% penetration.
 So as you might imagine, search engines, friends, family, word of mouth, email, and so on.
 People using lots and lots of tools.
 Even in some cases, you know, I know many of the people listening to this are probably like me in that they now research the hell out of things.

 I mean, it’s made simple decisions really complicated, all the information available and just capturing that is challenging from a marketer standpoint.
 Next slide, please.
 And this is a sort of the uglier version, which is the B2B journey and I won’t go into this.

 This is a Gartner slide but it just shows something even more convoluted, more of a labyrinth than what we have with consumers.
 Go on to the next slide.
 So I’m coming to the end here, which is going to segue over to Mark and he’s going to get into the mechanics of attribution.
 But before we do that, this survey from last year asked marketers, how well are you doing attribution?